konosubakonoakua/hw-ftdi-jtag-xilinx/README.md

 </details>

 ## Notes
-- the murata 12MHz crystal cannot satisfy 30ppm, instead, its precision has only 700ppm.
+- the murata 12MHz crystal cannot satisfy 30ppm, instead, its precision has only 0.5%.
   - This is the ***root cause*** of all stupid bugs I have encounter so far, FU**!!!
   - I choose to solder a DT-38 crystal instead as a workaround.
   - Version 1/2/3 are all fucked.
   - This murata crystal will be replaced in future version.
+  - I tested 0.07% murata 12MHz crystal, it worked, but not sure about its long-term stablization.

 ## Production
 - For linux